 - Dear friends and family and ex-girlfriend and crowdfunders, we are in Amazon!

 - I really wish I would have budgeted for a self-distribution film campaign.

 Obviously I am using humor to express a point.
 But if you have made a movie, you have probably experienced the roller-coaster ride of emotions that comes from being a filmmaker.
 And the idea of figuring out how to create a self distribution film campaign might feel daunting.

 But fear not.
 There is hope.
 Here are some tips: No matter where you are in your filmmaking – I suggest that you plan a strategy to market and sell your movie today!
 The strategy behind a self distribution film campaign is pretty simple:

-- Get your movie live in a few online marketplaces.
+- Get your film live in online marketplaces.

 - Drive targeted traffic to your website.

 If enough people buy your movie to cover your monthly movie business expenses (and provide a small profit) you are in business.
 And if the best film distribution offer is: “We will get you into iTunes!”
 Your response should be: “So what!
 I can get myself into iTunes!”